 Entering is free.
 The winner gets £3,500 cash and the title ‘Art of Building Photographer of the Year’.

 The BIPP awards are open to professional photographers.
 International, as well as regional competitions, are held annually and there are also student and college awards to encourage emerging talent.
-Info on how to enter the 2019 awards is on their website.
+Info on how to enter is on their website.

 Another one for emerging photographers and new talent, the BJP Breakthrough Award is open to BA and MA students as well as graduates within the last five years.
 (Your degree course doesn’t have to be in photography.)